|

 "Mr. C. will be remembered by many as one of the staunchest citizens of the county.
 An instance of his kindness will be given which actually took place in the year 1823.
 Mrs. Hollingsworth, after a severe spell of sickness, desired some tea.
 Mr. C., learning of this, started to New Castle to obtain some.
 Finding none there, he continued to Richmond, where he met with like success; not easily discouraged, he continued to Eaton, Ohio, where the coveted herb was obtained.
 Mr. C. returned, and a cup of tea was made to gladden the heart of Mrs. Hollingsworth, who lived to remember the act of humanity, which had few equals at that day."

-Evidently, one of Conrad's favorite stories involved the lumber for the first Indianapolis court house since a summary is included in the 1880 history of the county.
+Evidently, one of Conrad's favorite stories involved the lumber for the first Indianapolis court house since a summary is included in the 1880 History of Madison County, Indiana by the Kingman Bros.
+Publishing Company.
 According to Conrad, the lumber for the court house was actually cut at the falls on Fall Creek in 1824.
 Mr. Crosley and his crew had been contracted to raft all the lumber to Indianapolis.
 After the lumber was cut, it was then hauled in wagons to a spot on White River below Anderson.
 Part of the lumber was built into a large raft, which floated the rest of the lumber to Perkinsville.
 At Perkinsville, there was a primitive dam, so the raft had to be taken apart.
 All of the lumber was hauled around the dam and then reconstructed into the make-shift flotilla.
 This was the only troublesome section of the journey.
 Near Noblesville, a large fish floundered onto the raft.
 Conrad caught the fish and going to a nearby homestead exchanged with the lady of the house "material to replenish their jug."
 The trip was filled with other incidents and remained a memorable, happy adventure for Conrad the rest of his life.

 The 1880 history gives the character of Conrad Crosley high praise: "He was of that class of material best adapted to the necessities of a new community--brave, honest, and humane."
 Conrad Crosley was not just an exemplary pioneer settler but an exemplary man for any time period.
-Mr. Crosley's pillar, in the picture above, is in the right foreground with the stones of his family members reset to the left.

 ![]() |

-American Revolutionary War soldier Samuel Pavey was born in Accomack County, Virginia, in 1763.
+American Revolutionary War soldier Samuel Pavey, left, was born in Accomack County, Virginia, in 1763.
 He was a member of the Virginia Militia.
-Samuel and his wife Hethy were among the early settlers to Fall Creek Township.
+Samuel and his wife Hethy, right, were among the early settlers to Fall Creek Township.
 While Hethy died in 1838, Samuel lived to be eighty-eight years old and died in 1851.
 He applied for his pension in 1835 when he was seventy-two.
 He is listed in Margaret Water's Supplement to the DAR Index of Patriots, and his stone is still quite legible.
-His marker, pictured at left, is reset with the Crosley family's. |
+His marker is reset with the Kinnaman family's; hers with the Pettigrew's. |

 During a 1980s expansion of the nearby Pendleton Reformatory, two human skeletons were uncovered.
 After scientific analysis, it was determined that the remains were those of a related adult and child from the first quarter of the 19th century.
 The bones were reburied in the nearest pioneer cemetery--the Crosley.
 The stone pictured above was placed over their grave by the Madison County Cemetery Commission.